DataDog/documentation/content/en/continuous_integration/setup_tests/swift.md

 ## Installing the Swift testing SDK

-There are two ways of installing the testing framework:
+There are three ways you can install the testing framework:

 {{< tabs >}}
 {{% tab "Swift Package Manager" %}}